ozgurakgun/ModRef2017/index.md

 - Application papers describing interesting problems and interesting ways to model them;
 - Contributions to understanding modelling that could guide the manual or automatic formulation of models;
-- Identification of the criteria that should be used in evaluating models and the design of pragmatic techniques that facilitate the choice and possibly combination among alternative models;
+- Identification of the criteria that should be used in evaluating models and the design of pragmatic techniques that facilitate the choice and possible combination among alternative models;
 - Design of higher-level modelling languages;
 - Automatic reformulation techniques;
 - Techniques which allow automatically targeting multiple kinds of solvers from a single declarative model.